 The fuel usage of the vehicle

 If the vehicle can travel more kilometres on less fuel, it is definitely more economical.
-This can be influenced by the size of the fuel tank, the way the engine works, the shape of the vehicle, the size of the vehicle and several other points.
+The size of the fuel tank and the way the engine works can affect this.
+In addition, the shape of the vehicle, the size of the vehicle and several other points.

 The type of fuel that the vehicle runs on

 Different vehicles run on different types of fuel and some fuel is more expensive than others.

 It is not hard to pick up cars for cheap prices in South Africa but it has to be said that it is difficult to find vehicles at low prices from a dealer.
 Vehicles that are going to last a long time, you get what you pay for.

 The ones that cost very little money are more than likely going to give the driver a lot of mechanical problems, be heavy on petrol and really not last very long.